patdryburgh/hitchens/README.md

 ### Home Layout

 The `home` layout presents a list of articles ordered chronologically.
-All articles are presented in one page, similar to a book's table of contents.
+The theme uses [Jekyll's built-in pagination](https://jekyllrb.com/docs/pagination/#enable-pagination) which can be configured in your `_config.yml` file.

 The masthead of the home page is derived from the `title` and `description` set in your site's `_config.yml` file.

 #### Navigation

-To include navigation in your site's masthead:
+To include a navigation menu in your site's masthead and footer:

 1. Create a `_data` directory in the root of your site.
 2. Add a `menu.yml` file to the `_data` directory.